Eduardo-Griesang/ResumeEnhancerGPT/README.md

 8. install the [Wasp extension for VSCode](https://marketplace.visualstudio.com/items?itemName=wasp-lang.wasp) for the best DX

 ## How it works

-[coverlettergpt.xyz](http://coverlettergpt.xyz) was built using a few really cool tools:
+[ResumeEnhancergpt.xyz](http://www.resumeenhancergpt.xyz) was built using a few really cool tools:
+[coverlettergpt.xyz](http://coverlettergpt.xyz) open source code as a base:

 - 🐝 [Wasp](https://wasp.sh) - allows you to build full-stack apps with 10x less boilerplate
 - 🎨 [Chakra-ui](https://chakra-ui.com/) - UI components for React that look good and are easy to work with